Esri/esri-leaflet-vector/README.md

 For custom vector tiles layers published from user data.
 Extends [L.Layer](https://leafletjs.com/reference#layer).

-:warning: This only supports services using the Web Mercator projection because it [relies directly upon `mapbox-gl-js v1`](#dependencies).
+:warning: This only supports services using the Web Mercator projection because it [relies directly upon `maplibre-gl-js`](#dependencies).
 Otherwise, the layer is not guaranteed to display properly.
-More information is available at <https://docs.mapbox.com/help/glossary/projection/> and <https://github.com/Esri/esri-leaflet-vector/issues/94>.
+More information is available at [Maplibre custom coordinate system](https://roadmap.maplibre.org/c/91-custom-coordinate-system-epsg-non-mercator-projection).

 ```javascript
 // example using an ITEM_ID